 Many of the ancient pueblo structures that have been excavated indicate they were built in times of adequate or above average rainfall.
 Some of them were occupied for hundreds of years, some for thirty years or less.
 Two elements they all had in common: round underground religious structures and square and rectangular above-ground masonry structures (the Mogollon also built above-ground living quarters but they also built square and rectangular above-ground kivas).
 The underground religious structures most likely emerged because of the area-wide commonly held belief that "the people" emerged on this Earth through a hole in the ground, a sipapu.
 The Archaic Basketmakers lived in small huts above ground or in pithouses partially dug into the ground.
 There is evidence that some pithouses evolved into kivas as residential complexes were built above ground.

-Puebloan pottery is an art that has been honed over thousands of years.
+Puebloan pottery is an art that has been honed over hundreds of years.
 However, pottery is an indication of a relatively stable lifestyle as the nomadic lifestyle with its constant motion requires the use of less weighty and less fragile storage vessels, like woven baskets.
 Pottery couldn't develop until the people settled down a bit and that couldn't happen in the arid Southwest until the principles of irrigation were disseminated through the area: agriculture in the desert requires knowledge of irrigation principles, a stable water source and enough people available to do the work of developing (and then using and maintaining) an irrigation system.
 All of this first requires a reason for its development: a seed that is easy to grow and matures into a large fruit bearing many kernels.
 Maize was perfect for that.
 Harvested maize also needed protection from the elements, especially from water and from hungry rodents, insects, birds and reptiles.

 The oldest bits of pottery archaeologists have uncovered in the Southwest were associated with pithouses.
-The construction of pithouses indicates a society that is still semi-nomadic but increasingly sedentery because of their development of agriculture.
+The general construction of pithouses indicates a society that is still semi-nomadic but increasingly sedentery because of their development of agriculture.
 Over time, areas that grew more crops attracted more people.
 More people meant a larger aggregation of technological knowledge and more workers for putting that knowledge to work.
 Often that work involved digging and operating irrigation systems.
 A more centralized work area required a more centralized population, which required larger and more stable living structures... and the cycle repeated itself until any particular settlement (or group of settlements) got into trouble when the climate varied negatively for any period of time.
 Looking back from the present, many structures were built almost as disposable units.
 Many structures were occupied for only thirty or forty years while others were occupied for one-to-two hundred years.
 It's only been over the last thousand years that communities have come into existence that are still inhabited after several hundred years: Taos, Acoma and Old Oraibi in particular.
 Most of the other pueblos have been moved and rebuilt since the time of the Spanish arrival.

-For the most part, daily-use pottery was functional in design and usually an unpainted gray in color.
-From about 500 to about 1300 CE, decorated pottery began to develop, usually using painted designs on a white or gray background, designs that turned black in the firing process.
-Polychrome designs began around 1150 with the use of various mineral-based pigments.
-By the 1200s, bright colors grew more popular and in the 1300s highly developed motifs and designs were developed from the Rio Salado area in Arizona to the newly settled Rio Grande Pueblos in New Mexico.
 The designs and style changes have been traced to significant social changes among the people.
 The geographical movement of the styles has been mapped to the movement of people as their climate changed.
 The Salado people once were classed as a subset of the Hohokam culture, people who lived all across central and southern Arizona.
 Then further excavation showed that "Salado" was more a culture of pottery makers with perhaps different spiritual intent, visible in the decorations on their pottery.
 There is also evidence that the makers of Salado pottery did not merge well with pre-existing communities in the Rio Salado area.
 The culture of the pottery itself migrated across the Southwest and was made anew in each new locale of materials local to that locale.
 The pottery itself wasn't something that was traded long distance from a single source.
-Likewise, the Sinagua have been classed as a subset of the Ancestral Puebloans whose present-day descendants are the Pueblo peoples of northern New Mexico and northeastern Arizona.
+Likewise, the Sinagua have been classed as a subset of the Ancestral Puebloans whose present-day descendants are among the Pueblo peoples of northern New Mexico and northeastern Arizona.
 However, the Sinagua also showed great knowledge of Hohokam irrigation systems and built them everywhere they went.
 Some of their constructions are still in use today.

 One more thing: among the people, the making of pottery is sacred work.
 Every aspect of the process, from first gathering the clay all the way through to removing it from the fire, is accompanied by appropriate prayers.
 Some potters see it as infusing spiritual energy in the finished piece.
 But it goes further than that.
 The tribes have many clans and each clan has its own area of action within the lives of the people.
 Each clan has its own ritual specialists: people who know the costumes, the dances, the songs, the music, the prayers, the textiles, the pottery and the designs.

 Even today, a tribe may decide they are short of one specialist or another and they will make a deal with another tribe that has that clan knowledge available.
-Sometimes they send someone to learn the rites and bring them back.
+Sometimes they send someone to learn the rites and then bring them back.
 Other times they invite specialists to come and live with them and teach them the rites.
 I've come across a potter at Acoma who was born and raised at Zia, married into Zuni and moved to Acoma when her family was invited to strengthen an Acoma clan.
 Many times the clans have their own special designs, their own methods of decorating textiles and pottery.
 Those designs have a power and meaning of their own, especially when applied by someone who speaks the language of the prayers fluently.

 A Hopi Creation Story, a story with echoes throughout the worlds of the pueblos.